cflores713/towerOfHanoi/README.md

 # towerOfHanoi
-Designing and analyzing an algorithm for solving a variant of the Tower of Hanoi
+Design and analyze an algorithm for solving a variant of the Tower of Hanoi in C++.

 ![Image of demo](https://media.giphy.com/media/h4lJZVGFDnWW0W6WJu/giphy.gif)